This chapter provides the following information for Caché 2008.1:

 Beginning with version 2008.1, Caché on Intel-based platforms will only install and run on servers using the Pentium P4 or later chipset, that is, those that support the SSE2 cpu extensions.
 This also applies to other manufacturers equivalent chipsets, for example, those from Advanced Micro Devices (AMD) that are functionally equivalent to the Intel Pentium P4.

-for server systems.
+This is only for server systems.
 Caché will still run as a client on earlier CPU versions.

 This section contains information of interest to those who are familiar with administering prior versions of Caché and wish to learn what is new or different in this area for version 2008.1.
 The items listed here are brief descriptions.
 In most cases, more complete descriptions are available elsewhere in the documentation.